wavemotion-dave/A7800DS/README.md

 - Lightgun is not supported.
 - Paddles are not supported.
 - Games greater than 1MB (1024K + 128b header) are not supported.
-- Only one Pokey is supported at 4000h, 800h and 450h (no Dual Pokey)
+- Only one Pokey is supported at 4000h, 800h or 450h (no Dual Pokey)
 - XM is not supported (beyond HSC and Pokey)

 --------------------------------------------------------------------------------